expo/expo/docs/pages/guides/linking.md

 Once you build your standalone app and install it to your device, you will be able to open it with links to `myapp://`.

-If your app is ejected, note that like some other parts of **app.json**, changing the `scheme` key after your app is already ejected will not have the desired effect.
-If you'd like to change the deep link scheme in your bare app, you'll need to replace the existing scheme with the new one in the following locations:
+If your app is not using [Expo Prebuild](/workflow/prebuild) to continuously generate the `ios` and `android` directories, then you'll need to manually change the supported schemes.
+We recommend using the [`uri-scheme` CLI](https://www.npmjs.com/package/uri-scheme) to do this automatically.
+Otherwise you'll need to replace the existing scheme with the new one in the following locations:

 - `scheme` in **app.json**
 - Under the first occurrence of `CFBundleURLSchemes` in `ios/<your-project-name>/Info.plist`